AdguardTeam/AGLint/docs/writing-rules.md

 - Input adblock filter rules and see their parsed AST
 - Explore node types, properties, and structure
-- Test selectors to see which nodes they match
 - Understand the hierarchy and relationships between nodes

 For example, entering `example.com##.ad` shows you the `ElementHidingRule` node with its children, helping you